← Back to Blog

 2. Ping Hoofer Lite — The Walker's Best Friend

 The real story: This is the bag that serious walkers swear by.
-It's not the most feature-rich option, but it's the most reliable.
-If you play 50+ rounds a year on foot, this is the one.
+It's not the most feature-rich option, but it's the reliable one.
+If you play a lot of rounds on foot and still ride sometimes, it belongs on the shortlist.

 3. Callaway Fairway C Stand Bag — The Value Pick